 The beginnings of Halloween may have begun shortly after the flood, when rebellious humans built a giant tower in a vain attempt to try and save themselves should the flood return!
 This tower existed in Babel (Babylon).
 God's solution to man's hard heart at Babel was to change the one language humans used into many (Genesis 11:1 - 2, 4 - 9), thus encouraging them to scatter!

-Virtually every culture since man scattered throughout the earth has maintained (in one form or another) a legend of a "great flood."
-Often, the traditions that sprung from the legend are associated with a period known as "the day of death" as well as a "new beginning."
-These traditions generally occur in the fall of the year, near the time when many people celebrate Halloween.
+Virtually every culture since the scattering of man at Babel has maintained (in one form or another) a legend of a "great flood."
+Often, the traditions that sprung from the legend are associated with a period known as "the day of death (the dead)" as well as a "new beginning."
+These traditions generally occur and are celebrated in the fall of the year.

 Aboriginal Australians, each fall, put white colored stripes on both their legs and arms to symbolize a skeleton.
-In parts of Europe November 2nd is celebrated as a day of the dead.
-In Wales and Scotland, early November is a time when ghosts are remembered, which is strikingly similiar to the use of such "spirits" in Halloween celebrations.
+In parts of Europe, November 2nd is celebrated as a day of the dead.
+In Wales and Scotland, early November is a time when ghosts are remembered, which is strikingly similar to the use of such "spirits" in Halloween celebrations.

 Humphrey's conclusion regarding the link between the flood and this holiday is, "The legends cited . . . are found all over the world . . . yet they all have in common this remembrance of death . . . at the end of October and the beginning of November."
 All the above are tantalizing clues as to the true origin of Halloween.
 It is entirely possible that the holiday is a perverted memorial to the people put to death in Noah's Flood.